mapmanager/napari-layer-table/readme-dev.md

  - add boolean property to turn off layer switching.
 We will use this from inside mapmanager to have it just listen to a single point layer that we create with code.

- - Figure out how to manager key press events in magicgui table.
+ - Figure out how to manage key press events in magicgui table.
 If we can't do it then use a derived QTableView with a proper data model.

- - Get it to work with 3d points
+ - Get it to work with 2d points

 ## Keep track of a layer